-There are three telephone area codes for the province of British Columbia.
-Dialing in BC required 10-digit phone numbers, so ensure you include the correct area code in front of the local number you are dialing.
+There are four telephone area codes for the province of British Columbia.
+Dialing in B.C. requires 10-digit phone numbers, so ensure you include the correct area code in front of the local number you are dialing.

 Local vs. Long Distance

-You can find the phone numbers of most residents and businesses (as well as see a map of their location) in Greater Vancouver and BC by using the following sites:
+You can find the phone numbers of most residents and businesses (as well as see a map of their location) in Metro Vancouver and British Columbia by using the following sites: